stonepros/stone/doc/releases/nautilus.rst

 * The *rbd-mirror* daemon can now retrieve remote peer cluster configuration secrets from the monitor.
-To use this feature, the rbd-mirror daemon CephX user for the local cluster must use the ``profile rbd-mirror`` mon cap.
+To use this feature, the rbd-mirror daemon StoneX user for the local cluster must use the ``profile rbd-mirror`` mon cap.
   The secrets can be set using the ``rbd mirror pool peer add`` and ``rbd mirror pool peer set`` actions.